Snakestongue/Perscript/README.md

 # FRC Programming Practice

+*Note: On 08/06/2026 the website is currently down due to Github having an outage.*

 A web-based programming practice site built with React and Monaco Editor to help students learn and improve FRC (FIRST Robotics Competition) programming skills.

 ## About